sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/muc.md

 ChatRoom chatRoom = chatService.createRoom(e.getRoomAddress().getLocal());
 ```

-When you\'ve created the room, you should add listeners to it and then enter it.
+When you've created the room, you should add listeners to it and then enter it.

 ### Declining an Invitation